spacetelescope/jwst/docs/jwst/photom/main.rst

 difference between the point source and uniform source photometric conversions for those slits.

+Fixed slits planned as part of a combined MOS and FS observation are an exception to this rule.
+These targets may each be identified as point sources, with location information for each given in the :ref:`MSA metadata file <msa_metadata>`.
+Point sources in fixed slits planned this way are all treated in the same manner as the primary fixed slit in standard FS observations.

 Pixel Area Data
 ^^^^^^^^^^^^^^^
 For all instrument modes other than NIRSpec the photom step loads a 2-D pixel